RegisKouassi/RegisKouassi.github.io/index.markdown

 ---

 <p>
  Welcome!
-I am an Economist in the African Department at the International Monetary Fund.
-I obtained my Ph.D. from the University of Montreal in 2024.
-My research interests are Macroeconomics, Environmental Economics and Economic history. <br>
+I am a PhD Candidate in  <a href="https://sceco.umontreal.ca/english/home/"> Economics at University of Montreal</a>.
+My main fields of research are Environmental Economics and Applied Economics. <br>
 </p>

 <p>